-In this mode, the system automatically regulates the Feed Pressure and System Pressure to produce the designed product water flow rate.
+In this mode, the system regulates itself to produce potable water in the designed model specific flow rate.
 The specifications for each model are listed in Chapter 10.
 The Ultra Whisper system is very easy to operate.
 The "Start" button initiates the system to produce potable water.
 The "Stop" button ends the water production.

-FRESH WATER FLUSH OPERATION\\\:
+FRESH WATER FLUSH OPERATION: